pnp/pnpjs/docs/graph/drive.md

-# @pnp/graph/onedrive
+# @pnp/graph/drive

-The ability to manage drives and drive items in Onedrive is a capability introduced in version 1.2.4 of @pnp/graph.
-Through the methods described you can manage drives and drive items in Onedrive.
+The ability to manage drives and drive items in OneDrive and SharePoint is a capability introduced in version 1.2.4 of @pnp/graph.
+Through the methods described you can manage drives and drive items in OneDrive and SharePoint.

 ## IInvitations